felipebravom/AffectiveTweets/README.md

 There is no official publication related to this project yet.
 In the meanwhile please cite the following paper if using this package in an academic publication:

 * F. Bravo-Marquez, E. Frank, S. M. Mohammad, and B. Pfahringer __Determining Word--Emotion Associations from Tweets by Multi-Label Classification__, In WI '16: Proceedings of the 2016 IEEE/WIC/ACM International Conference on Web Intelligence, Omaha, Nebraska, USA 2016.
 Pages 536-539.
 DOI:10.1109/WI.2016.90

+## Contact
+This package was developed by [Felipe Bravo-Marquez](http://www.cs.waikato.ac.nz/~fjb11/).
+Email: fjb11 at students.waikato.ac.nz
+If you have questions about Weka please refer to the Weka [mailing list](https://list.waikato.ac.nz/mailman/listinfo/wekalist).